LorenzLeuenberger/Shortages-of-Pediatric-Primary-Care-Switzerland_Pediatrician-Survey/README.md

-# Shortages of Pediatric Primary Care in Switzerland
+# Shortages of Paediatric Primary Care in Switzerland
-This GitHub repository shares the analysis code used for the manuscript "Shortages of Pediatric Primary Care and Contributing Factors in Switzerland: A nationwide pediatrician survey and cross-sectional workforce analysis".
+This GitHub repository shares the analysis code used for the manuscript "Shortages of paediatric primary care and contributing factors in Switzerland: a nationwide paediatrician survey and crosssectional workforce analysis".

 # Analysis scripts